-The International Criminal Tribunal for the Former Yugoslavia continues to prosecute crimes committed under Serbia’s predecessor government as well as war crimes that took place during the Balkan War in the 1990’s.
+The International Criminal Tribunal for the Former Yugoslavia prosecuted crimes committed under Serbia’s predecessor government as well as war crimes that took place during the Balkan War in the 1990’s.
+The tribunal has now concluded its mandate; however, the documents and recordings remain online.
 The Serbian Bar Association publishes an online directory of attorneys who practice in various fields of international law.
 The directory listings include each attorney’s specialty areas and foreign language fluencies.

 Serbia’s enacted laws are available according to the year in which they were enacted via the National Assembly’s site or the Ministry of Justice site.
-Currently, Serbia doesn’t have a Civil Code.
+Currently, Serbia doesn’t have a civil code.
 In 2010, the Serbian government formed a committee for codification of civil matter laws.
-The draft version of Civil Code (Serbian language) is available here.
-As of August 2015, the final and official version is still not enacted.
-One of the major laws within civil matters, the Law of Contract and Torts, is available here (English version).
-The Criminal Code is separately linked on the Ministry of Justice site.
+The draft version of Civil Code (Serbian language) is available on the Paragraph Lex d.o.o. webpage.
+As of October 2020, the final and official version is still not enacted.
+One of the major laws within civil matters, the Law of Contract and Torts (English version) is available on the Ministry of Justice website.
+The criminal code is separately linked on the Ministry of Justice site.